Sycamore Land Trust: Environmental Education Program

 Sycamore has an active and award-winning Environmental Education Program that helps people in southern Indiana build an understanding of Indiana's natural heritage and the Earth's delicately balanced living systems.
 Sycamore believes that nature is the ultimate educator and offers lessons that reinforce school curriculum as well as program for families and the community.

 The Environmental Education program focuses on three approaches: individual teachers and classes; larger scale projects; and cooperative projects.
 Through classroom work, Sycamore leads outdoor discovery activities, hiking, exploring, math or science lessons, and reflective writing.
 Larger projects include a watershed study project on Beanblossom Creek and cooperative field days that create a dynamic learning environment.
+In 2023, the Environmental Education plans to work with 6,000 people.

 Awards

 In 2007 Sycamore received a National Arbor Day Award in the Project category for planting over 50,000 trees throughout southern Indiana.
 Also in 2007 Sycamore received an Indiana Achievement Award in the Impact category for excellence in land protection and restoration, and environmental education.
 In 2009 Sycamore's Environmental Education Program was again honored, receiving the Governor's Award in the Outreach or Education category.
 In 2010, Indiana Governor Mitch Daniels proclaimed the week of February 22–28 Sycamore Land Trust Week.